Skip to main content

 © (c)berlinonbike

 With Berlin on Bike, you can go on guided bike tours through Berlin.
 Whether you want to see the main sights or are interested in hidden oases of the city, the Berlin guides will take you on the right route to the right places.
 The tours are available in German, English or Dutch.
-You don't need to worry about bikes and helmets, as these are included.
+You don't need to worry about bikes and helmets, these are included.

 When: Daily tours